eliseji/hack24-tech-deliverable/README.md

 Accomplishments:
 Through this project, I learned how to utilize and create components and how to strategically use Flex to design the website.
-I also utilized JSON in order to connect my backend API to the frontend and more so, fetch this data in frontend.
+At first I created 3 components for each piece of data.
+However, I wanted to display in a "flashcard" manner so I only utilized 1 component that contained all the data.
+This way, I found styling it was easier.
+I also utilized JSON in order to connect my backend API to the frontend in order to fetch the data.

-Some Problems!!:
+Some Problems!!! :
 I had a local computer issue where a .git folder was in the main root of my device.
-In order to resolve this issue, I had to unfortunately delete .git which erased all my local commits which explains why I do not have as many commits.
-However, I still tried to continued to make as many commits as I can in order to show my progress.
+In order to resolve this issue unfortunately, was to delete .git in my root which erased all my local commits.
+This is the reason why I do not have as many commits on my log.
+However, I still tried to contniue to make as many commits as I can in order to show my progress.